| Title: | The Free Algebra |

 The elements of are

-called homogeneous and those of
+called homogeneous and those of are

-called homogenous of degree (or grade)
+called homogeneous of degree (or grade) .

 The grade of a term is the number of symbols in it.
 Thus the

-is 3; the grade of a constant is
+grade of xxx and 4xxy is 3; the grade of a constant is

 zero.
 Because the terms are stored in an implementation-specific way,

-the grade of a multi-term object is a disord
+the grade of a multi-term object is a disord object.

-The grade of the zero freealg
+The grade of the zero freealg object,

-, is defined to be ,
+grade(as.freealg(0)), is defined to be ,

 as per Knuth [TAOCP, volume 2, p436].
 This ensures that

-max(grades(abelianize(x))) <= max(grades(x))
+max(grades(abelianize(x))) <= max(grades(x)) is always satisfied.

-However, a case for NULL
+However, a case for NULL could be made.

 x |